-The other concern was in our motion that we passed, and I think that there was a date attached to it, and I don't have the motion in front of me, I don't know if anyone does.
-But if I'm not mistaken, the timeframe, I don't know that they were provided with everything that fell into that timeframe.
+The question that they were asked to answer is to determine if these purchases met those requirements.
+But the thing they weren't hired to answer is whether those requirements were reasonable, which I believe that you know that they weren't, as the performance has suggested.
+Page 88 that they were provided with everything that fell into that timeframe.
 For example, there was a rejection, it was the 2016 for the bond program, I'm not remembering the exact language of the motion, but in January of 2015 they rejected all of the proposals from R214-041E, which is the one, I believe, that had the bid protest.